Mirrorless vs DSLR: introduction

 - CSC: 4K video becoming more common, better live view AF – this looks like the future

-Most pros shooting video use a DSLR, but that says more about the rather conservative professional market than the technology.
-DSLRs were the first to offer professional HD and full HD video, together with a vast range of lenses and other accessories, and pros prefer systems with solid, long-term support.
+DSLRs were the first to offer professional HD and Full HD video, together with a vast range of lenses and other accessories, and pros prefer systems with solid, long-term support.